-We read stories from other countries—Russian, Chinese, Japanese, African—and learn about their culture.
+We read stories—Russian, Chinese, Japanese, African—and learn about their culture.
 Some stories tell us we are not different.
-Their customs, habits, perceptions, social consciousness, family values and ethics appear so close to ours.
-They cry in the same manner as we do and be happy the same way we do, aspire for better life in much the same way as we do.
+Their customs, habits, perceptions, social consciousness, family values and ethics appear to be so close to ours.
+They cry in the same way as we do, and be happy the same way as we, and aspire for better life in much the same way as we do.
 Then there are other stories that distinguish us from them.
-Partly because each culture evolves in its own environment.
+That is because each culture evolves in its own environment.
 Russian winter is unimaginable in Andhra Pradesh.
 The effects of the vast expanse of land in America is inconceivable in our country.
 Their interpersonal relationships are defined by their environment.
-Our summer is inconceivable for them.
-Possibly the extended family, so common in South Asian countries is incomprehensible to Westerners.
+They cannot imagine our lives during summer months.
+Possibly the extended family, so common in South Asian countries, is totally enimagmatic to Westerners.
 The stories from other cultures are fascinating for this reason—they tell us how people live under varying and/or similar circumstances.

-When I select stories for translation, I attempt to find stories that illustrate the Telugu homes, Telugu environment, our family values, interpersonal relationships as reflected in our relational terminology, our customs, beliefs, the games our children play and the food our mothers cook.
-It is important they include as many minute details as possible.
+When I select stories for translation, I attempt to find stories that illustrate the Telugu homes, Telugu environment, family values, interpersonal relationships as reflected in our relational terminology, our customs, beliefs, the games our children play and the food our mothers cook.
+It is important that they include as many minute details as possible.
 For the same reason, I stay away from stories filled with descriptions of modern homes with imported goods and ideas.
 I want stories that provide our age-old values, beliefs, customs, lifestyles, and perceptions we have cherished.
-One great example would be arranged marriages in our families.
-Unfortunately, very often our stories cater to the stereotypical, preconceived notions of the westerners but no effort is being made to explain the complexities inherent in the system such as the underlying philosophy of the extended families and the support they would extend to the couple’s lives.
+One great example would be the arranged marriages in our families.
+Unfortunately, very often our stories cater to the stereotypical, preconceived notions of the westerners; but make no effort to explain the complexities inherent in the system; for instance, the underlying philosophy of the extended families, which includes the support the couples would receive in times of crisis.

 Second, I would look for a style peculiar to the writer.
-It is common knowledge every writer has or develops his own technique in telling a story.
-No two persons talk alike and no two writers tell the same story using exactly the same vocabulary.
-There is no verbatim report even when a story is retold by the same writer.
+It is common knowledge that every writer has or develops his own technique for telling a story.
+No two persons talk alike, and no two writers tell the same story using exactly the same vocabulary.
+There is no verbatim report, even when a story is retold by the same writer.
 That also explains why we have so many stories on any given topic.
-Each writer presents a new perspective and adds to the commonality of global understanding.
-Similarly, no two readers appreciate the same story and perceive the same message from a given story precisely in the same manner.
+Each writer presents a new perspective, and adds to the commonality of global understanding.
+Similarly, no two readers appreciate the same story and/or perceive the same message from a given story precisely in the same manner.

 Let’s review a few Telugu stories in translation.
 In the story The Soul Wills It by Viswanatha Satyanarayana, man-woman relationship is explored within the context of Hindu beliefs.
-The story presents, in a larger context, man and woman not as two entities but one.
-Thus the pain suffered by the woman is experienced by man.
-Similarly, the woman carries the man’s wish not as a duty but as a replication of man’s pain.
+The story presents, in a larger context, man and woman not as two entities but, as one entity, complementary in nature.
+Thus, the pain suffered by the woman is experienced by the man.
+Similarly, the woman carries the man’s wish, not as a duty but, as a replication of the man’s pain.
 In terms of technique, the author used several forms.
 It started out with a description of the location and the main characters.
-In some parts it was presented in the form of direct report, and, in one instance, a dialogue as in a play was also introduced.
-Is this acceptable in modern storytelling technique?
+In some parts, it was presented in the form of a direct report; and, in one instance, a dialogue, as in a play, was introduced.
+Is this acceptable as a storytelling technique in modern times?
 I am not sure.
 As I said at the outset, the author has the freedom to present his story in a manner that is befitting to his mode of thinking.

 In the story, He is I, (Malladi Ramakrishna Sastry), the author depicts prostitutes as connoisseurs of fine arts and conjugal bliss.
 At one period, in our culture, they are supposed to initiate young men into the life of marital bliss.
 Into this complex issue, the author weaves a mystical perception “He is I”, the message being God resides in our bodies and respecting our bodies implies respecting God.
 As I mentioned earlier, the philosophical connotation leaves plenty to the readers’ imagination.